Erich Erber

-Erich Erber (born April 30, 1953) is an Austrian entrepreneur.
+Erich Erber (born 30 April 1953) is an Austrian entrepreneur.
 He is the founder of Erber KG, later known as Biomin GmbH; the animal health and nutrition company specializes in feed additives and premixes.
 In 2020 Erich Erber sold Erber Group and founded SAN Group.
 It continues to be family-owned and operated.

 Early life and education

-Erich Erber was born on April 30, 1953 in Sankt Pölten, the capital of the state of Lower Austria, and was raised on a small farm in the Mostviertel region.
+Erich Erber was born on 30 April 1953 in Sankt Pölten, the capital of the state of Lower Austria, and was raised on a small farm in the Mostviertel region.

 He studied agriculture at the Francisco Josephinum Secondary College and Research Institute, obtaining the equivalent of a high school diploma in 1975.

 From 1976-1978, Erich Erber worked as an Operations assistant at Kettaneh Pt Ltd, located in Accra, Ghana.
 He was involved in the production of construction materials.
-At the same time, he acquired expertise in the field of international trade while majoring in export sales at the Vienna University of Economics and Business from 1978-1980.
+At the same time, he acquired expertise in the field of international trade while majoring in export sales at the Vienna University of Economics and Business from 1978 to 1980.
 Concurrently, he began to study macroeconomics at the University of Vienna (without obtaining a degree).
 From 1980 - 1982, he was the Head of Sales at Chemagrar, a subsidiary of Werfft Chemie, which specializes in feed additives for the Central European compound feed industry.

 He received his MBA, with a focus on strategic marketing, from the University of Hull in Singapore.